moarsel/personal-site/src/content/projects/quadratic-voting.md

 The last category of problem that Co-Up can help solve is the high barrier to entry when forming a governing body.
 There is a high logistical and financial cost when setting up sustainable group governance, limiting the number of groups that can form.
 A comparison can be made to other software platforms that lower start up costs, and subsequently increase the size of a given market (e.g. [Patreon](patreon.com), [Substack](https://substack.com/), and [Open Collective](https://opencollective.com/)).

 Like traditional association management software, Co-Up can lower the costs of managing an association by providing membership management, fundraising, and collaboration tools.
-The current Co-Up prototype is limited to a single group within an organization, but designing a federated model will allow for more flexible and organic group formation.
+The current Co-Up prototype is limited to a single group within an organization, but using a federated model that would allow for more flexible and organic group formation.
 In the future, empowering these groups with fundraising capabilities and API integrations will enable Co-Up to enable more new organizations to proliferate.

 ## Next steps

 The prototype was an experiment aimed at smashing these high level goals into our current reality to see what happened.
 Our user feedback shows that there is a long way to go but the playfulness and clarity of th prototype does show that it is possible to distill quadratic voting into a form that is at least understandable and intriguing to communities.

-Although core features still need to be added, I'm still exploring the problem space with an eye on finding product-market fit.
+Although core features still need to be added, I'm still learning about the problem space with an eye on making these important ideas more digestible to the average voter.
 I believe we’re still early stages of this exploration, and the more real world examples we can test, the better chance we have of turning the ideas into reality.

+[^1]: For social choice theory nerds, QV arguably solves Condorcet's paradox, and Arrow's impossibility theorem.